tomkuku/Words-Learning/README.md

 - BASH min 4.0

 Instruction:
-You must enter the login and password for the your MySQL server in export variables:
+You must set the login and password for your MySQL server in export variables:
 MSSQL_US - user name
 MSSQL_PASS - password